 The Rocketeer is available to stream now on Disney +

-Created by comic book writer and artist Dave Stevens, The Rocketeer first flew onto shelves in 1982.
-Providing a mix of serial adventure, nostalgia, and Indiana Jones inspired action.
+Created by comic book writer and artist Dave Stevens, The Rocketeer first flew onto shelves in 1982, providing a mix of serial adventure, nostalgia, and Indiana Jones-inspired action.
 However, despite its comic book success, the film version struggled through production as disagreements between director Joe Johnson and Disney constantly held the film in a production void.
-And this may explain why Johnson’s film never received the praise it duly deserved on its final release.
+This may, in turn, explain why Johnson’s film never received the praise it duly deserved on its final release.

 Inhabiting the same world of adventure as Raiders of the Lost Ark, The Rocketeer is stylish and different.
-Here, Johnson bathes the viewer in the action and adventure of the 1930s and 1940s Saturday afternoon serial.
-While at the same time delivering us a smart, humorous and engaging comic book world that soars with passion.
+Here, Johnson bathes the viewer in the action and adventure of the 1930s and 1940s Saturday afternoon serial, delivering a witty and engaging comic book world that soars with passion.
 And while The Rocketeer may not have found success at the box office, it remains one of the best comic book movies of the early 90s.
-Its energy, action, score and cinematography flying high above many similar movies.
+Here its energy, action, score and cinematography fly high above many similar movies.